CTSRD-CHERI/cheri-exercises/src/introduction/cross-compilation.md

 Conventional RISC-V ABI and the CheriABI pure-capability ABI.

 ### Common elements
-All command lines will share some comment elements to target 64-bit RISC-V, selet the linker, and indicate where to find the sysroot.
+All command lines will share some comment elements to target 64-bit RISC-V, select the linker, and indicate where to find the sysroot.

 Some conventions:
  - `$SYSROOT` is the path to your sysroot.